itpp-labs/pos-addons/pos_disable_payment/README.rst

 The module allows disable payments in POS.
 For example, it could helpful to use POS only to get price of item by barcode

 Also, module allows:
+Now directly in user settings you can:
 * disable remove non-empty order
 * disable discount button
 * disable edit price button
 * disable remove order line

 Tested on Odoo pre-saas-6 46abcabd0ac1f993dd8763c72945b0546c42bcb5 (from https://github.com/odoo-dev/odoo/tree/8.0-pos-backports-rescue-fva )
+New version tested on Odoo 9 22e94f5254a35fc20ca536ed1b5e6a6cf315e4c4